Direct Diffusion Score Preference Optimization via Stepwise Contrastive Policy-Pair Supervision: Experiments

-\textbf{Comparisons to SOTA Methods} \ \ In \cref{tab:align_comp_methods}, we compare our method against current SOTA approaches, Itercomp~\citep{zhang2025itercomp} and CaPO~\citep{lee2025calibratedmultipreferenceoptimizationaligning}, for improving text-to-image alignment.
+\textbf{Comparisons to SOTA Methods} \ \ In \cref{tab:align_comp_methods}, we compare our method against current SOTA approaches, Itercomp~\cite{zhang2025itercomp} and CaPO~\cite{lee2025calibratedmultipreferenceoptimizationaligning}, for improving text-to-image alignment.
 Notably, IterComp and CaPO rely on human-annotated datasets or reward models for training.
-In contrast, DDSPO achieves comparable performance on GenEval and outperforms all methods on CompBench, despite not using any human annotations, demonstrating its effectiveness in a data efficient setup.
-Qualitative results comparing the baseline SDXL model and the DDSPO-finetuned model can be found in \cref{fig:qualitative_sdxl}.
+In contrast, DDSPO achieves comparable performance on GenEval and outperforms all methods on CompBench, \dohyun{without human-annotated preference data or preference-trained reward models} \previous{despite not using any human annotations}, demonstrating its effectiveness in a data efficient setup.